 Rooted Globalism: To cultivate informed and engaged citizens who are knowledgeable about each other’s histories, traditions of thought, and affiliations; and skilled in navigating among local, national, and global identities and commitments.

 Collaborative Problem-Solving: To instill the habits of collaboration and the ability to synthesize disparate insights in solving complex challenges.

 Research and Practice: To enhance the ability to forge links between theory and practice in the many-sided and rapidly changing world of human needs.

 Lucid Communication: To develop the ability to communicate effectively, both orally and in writing, and to listen attentively to different viewpoints in coming to mature judgments.

 Independence and Creativity: To nurture free inquiry, deep reflection, and a drive to ask interesting questions and find compelling answers.

 Wise Leadership: To shape thinkers and doers who possess the moral compass to guide communities and institutions toward a common good and who have the wisdom and technical competence to deal effectively with complexity.

 A Purposeful Life: To form reflective scholars who test their core beliefs, who connect their course of study to big questions of meaning, and who build the capacity for lifelong learning and exploration.

-Kunshan is culturally significant as the origin of Kunshan diao, the melody which ultimately evolved into Kunqu Opera, one of China’s eldest extant theater arts, which has been listed as one of the World Intangible Culture Heritages by UNESCO.
+Kunshan is culturally significant as the origin of Kunshan Diao, the melody which ultimately evolved into Kunqu Opera, one of China’s oldest extant theater arts, which has been listed as one of the World Intangible Culture Heritages by UNESCO.
 In history, famous figures include Zu Chongzhi, Gong Xian, Gu Yanwu, Gui Youguang, and Zhu Bailu.

 The Duke Office of Duke Kunshan University Relations